-Advances from shareholders
+Contributions from shareholders

-Advances from shareholders constitutes contributions made by the Company's shareholders other than for the issue of shares by the Company in their capacity as equity owners of the Company for which the Company has no contractual obligation to repay them.
+Contributions from shareholders are made by the Company's shareholders other than for the issue of shares by the Company in their capacity as equity owners of the Company for which the Company has no contractual obligation to repay them.
 Such contributions are recognised directly in equity as they constitute transactions with equity owners in their capacity as equity owners of the Company.